esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_medical_imaging.md

 :::::::::::::::::::::::::::::::::::::: questions

 - What are the common different kinds of diagnostic imaging?
-- What computational challenges do they present?
+- What sorts of computational challenges do they present?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

 - Explain various common kinds of medical images
-- Understand how data was created and is organized in these images at a high level
+- Understand how data for them was created and is organized in these images at a high level

 ::::::::::::::::::::::::::::::::::::::::::::::::